 As part of the application process for CFA Recognition of the MAcc.Fin., we also applied for recognition of the B.B.A. in Management and Finance at UTSC at the CFA Level I exam level.
 In December 2016, the CFA Institute approved the recognition of our B.B.A. in Management and Finance at UTSC, which means that we are recognized as providing the requirements of the CFA Program Course of Study for the CFA Level I exam.
 We will officially begin offering all required components for this recognition in the fall of 2017.
-Note that the Rotman Commerce Finance Specialist on the St. George campus is a CFA Program Partner, which recognizes that the program provides the requirements of the CFA Program Course of Study for the CFA Level I exam (among other benefits).
+Note that the Rotman Commerce Finance Specialist on the St. George campus is a CFA Program Course of Study for the CFA Level I exam (among other benefits).
 The University of Toronto Mississauga (UTM) is also in the process of submitting an application for recognition of the Bachelor of Commerce (B.Com.)
 Specialist in Commerce & Finance at the CFA Level I exam level.